 A Group Guide to Visiting the U.S. Capitol

-Although the U.S. Capitol is currently closed for tours, it’s a wonderfully historic and educational destination to visit once reopened.
+The U.S. Capitol is a wonderfully historic and educational destination to visit.
 It’s one of many popular destinations around the National Mall in Washington, D.C. and should definitely be on your tour itinerary of the city.

 About the U.S. Capitol

 Located on the easternmost end of the National Mall, the U.S. Capitol overlooks the long, green stretch of museum-lined park.
 The beautiful domed Capitol building has served as an important meeting place for the U.S. Senate and the House of Representatives since 1800.
 Construction for the current Capitol building began in 1793, and it has gone through several changes over the years.
 These include major expansions, design changes, spatial repurposing, and fixing extensive damages after the War of 1812.